 Coach Schilling was named ITA Midwest Assistant Coach of the Year at OSU and NCAC Coach of the Year at Kenyon.

 HEAD WOMEN’S TENNIS COACH

-The coaching staff of the Wilson Collegiate Tennis Camp at Wellington School is one of the strongest and most well respected in the country.
-Consisting of top collegiate coaches and players, the staff is handpicked for their ability to teach and re-late to young players in a friendly, thorough and responsible manner.
+The coaching staff of the Wilson Collegiate Tennis Camp at The Wellington School is one of the strongest and most well respected in the country.
+Consisting of top collegiate coaches and players, the staff is handpicked for their ability to teach and relate to young players in a friendly, thorough and responsible manner.